Roy Hargrove Quintet

 Salina: How did you come to play the trumpet?

 Roy Hargrove: My father was a brass man.
 He played the Sousaphone, French Horn, trumpet and just about everything else.
+As a child, I wanted to play them as well, but I struggled with them whenever I tried.
+For those who don’t have an interest in musical instruments, beginners will find these hard to learn so it’s understandable I struggled at a young age.
 My father was a music lover.
 So, you know, I got into his record collection when I was a little boy.

 Salina: How old were you?

 Roy Hargrove: Like four or five.
 Then, I joined the school band when I was about nine, fourth grade.
 And my band director at that time was an incredible guy.
 Guy named Dean Hill.
 He knew how to get that spark.
 If he saw it in you, he knew how to make it grow.